JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/modifying_psi.md

 See also [](psi_files.md#how-do-i-create-a-psi-file).

 Most languages provide factory methods that let you create specific code constructs more easily.
+Examples:
-For example, the [`PsiJavaParserFacade`](%gh-ic%/java/java-psi-api/src/com/intellij/psi/PsiJavaParserFacade.java) class contains methods such as `createMethodFromText()`, which creates a Java method from the given text.
+* [`PsiJavaParserFacade`](%gh-ic%/java/java-psi-api/src/com/intellij/psi/PsiJavaParserFacade.java) class contains methods such as `createMethodFromText()`, which creates a Java method from the given text
+* [`SimpleElementFactory.createProperty()`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/psi/SimpleElementFactory.java) creating a Simple language property

 When you're implementing refactorings, [intentions](code_intentions.md), or inspection [quickfixes](code_inspections_and_intentions.md) that work with existing code, the text that you pass to the various `createFromText()` methods will combine hard-coded fragments and fragments of code taken from the existing file.
 For small code fragments (individual identifiers), you can simply append the text from the existing code to the text of the code fragment you are building.